Leaf-Agriculture/docs/docs/satellite_endpoints.md

 - `externalId`: external ID used in the field's registration
 - `geometry`: a valid [MultiPolygon][3] GeoJSON object with the geometry of the field

-If you want images further back than 30 days, you can specify it in the payload.

-There are two ways you can do that:

-- by setting a `startDate`, a ISO date in "yyyy-mm-dd" format meaning we will return all images for your field since this date.

-**or**

-- by setting how many `daysBefore` (an integer greater than or equal to 0) you want to get images from.

-Note that they are both _optional_, but you **can not** specify both.

-By default, Leaf will retrieve and return images for your field from the last 30 days (from the moment you create the field).

-This process will take place in the background.

-There are some limitations regarding the geometry of the field.
-It cannot be bigger than 50k hectares (123.5k acres) and it cannot have a perimeter bigger than 89.4km (55.5 miles).

 <Tabs
   defaultValue="sh"